rse-ops/tutorial-actions/README.md

 ## ⭐️ Instructions for Setup ⭐️

 If you want to deploy your own tutorials repository, you can use any of the ["-tutorials" repos](https://github.com/orgs/rse-ops/repositories?q=-tutorials&type=all&language=&sort=) in the rse-ops organization as a template!
-The design is outlined here, and instructions described:
+The design is outlined here, and instructions described.
+Basically, you'll be adding [workflows](workflows) to your `.github/workflows` to do each of the following.

-### Contributor CI
+### Site and Contributor CI

+Each workflow repository deploys its own site and project (repository) metadata.
+The initial generation of this site (and continued generation of the metadata, nightly) is determined by the [workflows/update-data.yaml](workflows/update-data.yaml) action.
-Add a [contributor-ci.yaml](contributor-ci.yaml) file to the root of your repository.
+First, add a [contributor-ci.yaml](contributor-ci.yaml) file to the root of your repository.
 It should include (under repos) the GitHub identifier for the main project you are demo-ing.